Public Relations Internships

 Every student majoring in any sequence of Journalism and Mass Communication must complete an internship (JMC 40092) as a requirement of his/her degree.
-Each intern must complete at least 300 hours of work at his/her internship, which can be taken in the fall, spring or summer semesters.
-If you do your internship in the fall or spring semesters, you should consider a reduced schedule of classes, as you will be working a minimum of 20 hours per week.
+Every student majoring in Public Relations must complete an internship (JMC 40092) as a requirement of his/her degree.
+Each intern must complete at least 150 hours of work at his/her internship, which can be taken in the fall, spring or summer semesters.
+If you do your internship in the fall or spring semesters, you should consider a reduced schedule of classes, as you will be working a minimum of 10 hours per week.

 To qualify for internship credit, you musts complete the online application form found on this website.
-Once your internship application is approved by the internship coordinator, you will be registered for the class through the JMC office.
+Once the PR internship coordinator approves your internship application, you will be registered for the class through the JMC office.
 All summer internships are listed in the Summer III session, but your reporting obligations begin when the internship begins.

 You will be required to submit online reports during the internship.
 The internship coordinator will advise about the requirements for the reports.
 The internship coordinator may also request work samples and additional assignments.
 If you’re having any problems with your internship, contact the coordinator by phone or email.